FlyingKiwiBird/EsiPysi/readme.md

 * Auth storage and auto refreshing
     * If your access token expires, EsiPysi will acquire a new one
-* Fast API calling and JSON parsing using [requests](https://github.com/requests/requests)
+* Fast API calling and JSON parsing using [aiohttp](https://aiohttp.readthedocs.io/en/stable/)
-    * Uses the popular requests package for calling APIs and parsing the JSON response
+    * Uses asyncio and event loops so that the API calls are non-blocking
 * Light input validation
     *  Only validates that the parameters are in the Esi Swagger Spec, does not validate types/values
 * Caching using Redis